Faraja17/catagram-in-react/README.md

 # Catagram in React

 Descripton: This is the culminating project of the Girl Develop It Intro to React Cohort.
 I was tasked with creating a mock-up of a few components of Instagram.
-I will document my progress in my commits and here on GitHub.
+I will document my progress in my commits and here in this README file.

 ## Table of contents